 Art is a feature at the hotel, with many pieces that have been especially commissioned by Vincent Beaurin.
 Don't expect to see the flashy showcasing of Louis Vuitton logos and labels though.
 The hotel goes beyond that!

 - Rooms: 46 villas, all with private swimming pools.
 The four bedroom Owner's Villa is situated on its own private island.

 - Rates: Expect to pay around $3,500 USD upwards per night, during peak season.
 This includes breakfast and taxes/service charges.
 Rates drop to around $2,300 USD upwards per night during the low season.

 - Facilities: Spa, yoga, dive center, kids club and teens club, Turkish hammam, swimming pool, boutique stocking exclusive products, five restaurants, thee bars, wine and cigar cellars.
 Bespoke experiences and activities are offered.

 Location: Medhufaru Island, Noonu Atoll.
 45 minutes north of Male by seaplane.

 When intimacy is essential, head Soneva Jani.
 Opened in late 2016, this new hotel has only 25 villas, making it one of the smallest in the Maldives.
 It's low on density and big on privacy.

 Like its predecessor Soneva Fushi, the hotel was designed by Eva Shivdasani, one of Soneva’s co-founders.
-The highlight of each villa is undoubtedly its retractable roof in the master bedroom, so you can stargaze in bed at the touch of a button.
+The highlight of some of the villas are undoubtedly its retractable roofs in the master bedroom, so you can stargaze in bed at the touch of a button.
 Some of the water villas also feature slides from the top deck directly into the sea.

 Medhufaru Island used to be a farming island, and guests can follow walking trails through the organic gardens that supply the hotel's kitchen.